kianzohoury/VAE/README.md

 $\theta$.
 The primary function of the encoder is to "encode" data $X$ into its compact latent representation $Z$, by learning the most salient features of $X$.
-A good encoder will produce similar latent representations for similar inputs (and vice versa), meaning that different latent representations will be close or far way from each other, depending on how similar the inputs are.
+A good encoder will produce similar latent representations for similar inputs (and vice versa), meaning that different latent representations will be closer, or farther way from each other in the latent space, depending on how similar, or dissimilar their inputs are.

 #### Decoder
 A decoder is also a linear mapping $g_{\phi}: Z \mapsto X$, parameterized by